Mintbase/templates/bounties/nft_staking.md

 To enhance the appeal and utility of collections, creators are constantly on the lookout for innovative ways to deliver engaging content to their token holders.
 The practice of staking NFTs to earn fungible tokens (such as meme coins or loyalty points) provides an ideal incentive for collectors to retain their assets.

 We are in search of a talented team or an enthusiastic individual developer capable of developing a template that empowers creators to leverage their existing NFT collections.
 This template would enable the addition of a feature allowing the staking of NFTs via a smart contract, in return for fungible tokens.
 It's crucial that the collection and fungible token system be customizable and user-friendly, facilitating an easy setup process for any creator looking to adopt this functionality.

+## Reward

+This specific bounty is eligible for a reward of up to 3,000$.

 ## Functionality